 - Only Phone Estimates

 Are they offering only phone estimates?
 Do they not wish to come to your house and have a closer look at your property and your belongings?
 This is another red flag to be aware of.
 If they insist on providing you with just phone call estimates, do not move forward with them.
-Any reliable moving company such as CBD Movers would be more than willing to visit you and assess your needs before they give you an all-inclusive quote.
+Any reliable moving company such as CBD Movers would be more than willing to visit you and assess your needs before they give you a quote.

 - Trucks With No Markings